Jump to:

 • Previously used when molecular testing was not widely available.

 • On Electromyography (EMG), abnormal spontaneous activity (i.e. fibrillation potentials and positive sharp waves) is typically present.
 Delayed recruitment patterns with large motor unit action potentials (MUAPs) can be evident as well.
-In end stage individuals, MUAPs may lack clear neurogenic features of long duration and large amplitude and instead have reduced amplitude and durations.
+In later stages, MUAPs may lack clear neurogenic features of long duration and large amplitude and instead have reduced amplitude and durations.

 • Nerve Conduction Studies (NCS) show chronic motor axonal loss with perseveration of sensory nerve action potentials (SNAPs).